-To the best of our knowledge, since February 2018, the holdings and rights of the Luzon Group in Ellomay Luzon Energy (including the shares of Ellomay Luzon Energy held by the Luzon Group and the shareholders' loans provided by the Luzon Group to Ellomay Luzon Energy) are pledged to the holders of debentures issued by the Luzon Group to the public in Israel.
+To the best of our knowledge, in February 2018 a pledge was registered on the holdings and rights of the Luzon Group in Ellomay Luzon Energy (including the shares of Ellomay Luzon Energy held by the Luzon Group and the shareholders' loans provided by the Luzon Group to Ellomay Luzon Energy) in favor of the holders of debentures issued by the Luzon Group to the public in Israel.
+In May 2024 the Luzon Group repaid in full the series of debentures that was secured by pledges on the Luzon Group's holdings and rights in Ellomay Luzon Energy and in June 2024 the related pledges were deleted.
+Thereafter, also in June 2024, pledges were again registered on all of the Luzon Group's holdings and rights in Ellomay Luzon Energy in favor of holders of a new series of debentures issued by the Luzon Group to the public in Israel in May 2024.